brianfoody/aws-utils/README.md

 # Authoriser

-Once authenticated the next thing to do is authoriser yourself with AWS and get your access credentials along with an identityId if supported.
+Once authenticated the next thing to do is authorise yourself with AWS and get your access credentials along with an identityId if supported.

+If you have authenticated against a user pool, it will need to configured for this identity pool to get credential.
+If you have authenticated against Apple, the App ID will need to configured for this identity pool to get credentials.
+If you have authenticated against ... you get the idea

 ```
 const authoriser = makeCognitoAuthoriser({